Using Nano Text Editor Commands in Linux

 yum install spell

-spell, you can use the spell checking feature by pressing
+After you have installed spell, you can use the spell-checking feature by using

 ^T while editing a file.

 ^O or WriteOut.
 This saves the document and leaves nano open for you to continue working.

 Save with Backups